 Kim LaPaglia: Disney Food Blog Editor

 Kimberly LaPaglia is the Disney Food Blog Editor, a position that encompasses just about everything under the sun.
 She is an inaugural WDW Moms Panelist and served as the Disney Cruise Line specialist during her second term on the panel.
-As a life-long Disney fan, Kim has ventured to WDW as a honeymooner, mom and “tour guide” to extended family.
-Kim shares some of her Disney adventures at Disney Journeys.
+As a life-long Disney fan, Kim has ventured to WDW as a honeymooner, mom, and “tour guide” to extended family.

-While on Disney vacations, Kim seeks out dining options to please the picky taste buds of her family, including her 12 year old son, Nicolas.
-She really wishes that Disney would serve tasty slices of pizza at counter-service locations and more kid-friendly options at table-service restaurants!
+While on Disney vacations, Kim seeks out dining options to please the picky taste buds of her family, including her 13 year old son, Nicolas.
+She really wishes that Disney would serve tasty slices of pizza at counter-service locations and more vegetarian options at table-service restaurants!

 I absolutely love a restaurant with a theme!
 My first visit to WDW at age 11 found me in awe of Pinocchio’s Village Haus with its storybook atmosphere.
 Although I have an admittedly picky palate, most of the well-themed restaurants cater to diners such as myself.
 Buffets and character meals seem to be a popular choice; recently, my husband reminded me of dining at the Grand Floridian Cafe on our honeymoon when this restaurant still hosted characters within its Victorian walls.
 And yes, I’ve asked Pooh about the rumbly in his tumbly at the Crystal Palace restaurant; and have felt perfectly princess-y at Cinderella’s Royal Table!